PAIR-code/recommendation-rudders/llm-recs/appengine-server/README.md

 npm run start
 ```

-Sources of difference can be that on cloud it will run as the appengine service worker that has different access permissions to the application-default credentials, which act with the permissions that you have.
+### Trouble shooting & common Errors

+* API permissions errors: the main sources of differences running locally vs
+  cloud deployed behaviour is that, in a cloud deployment, the service will run
+  as the appengine-service-worker, but locally it will run as the
+  `application-default` credentials (`application-default` credentials act as
+  the permissions that your logged in account has); these may have different access permissions.

+* `Error: Unable to detect a Project Id in the current environment.`: Make sure
+  you have set the cloud project (command `gcloud config set project ${PROJECT_ID}`), and that you have created default credentials (command `$ gcloud auth application-default login`).

 ## Automated Tests